Swimming in Manchester

 Swimmers heading down to Eccles Leisure Centre will find a top quality 25 metre swimming pool, with a shallow and deep end.
 Professional and well-trained lifeguards are always pool-side to guarantee that all swimmers are safe when in the water.
 The grassroots venue is accessible to wheelchair users and there are disabled toilets onsite.
 There are cycle racks for cyclists and disabled bays for parking.
 Car parking is pay and display, so check with the venue about costs and make sure you have the correct change for the machines.
 This sports facility is based just off Barton Lane and opposite Eccles Library and around the corner from Eccles Town Hall.
 Church Street / Eccles Library tram station is the best way to reach the venue on public transport.

-Irlham & Cadishead Leisure Centre has installed a smart 25 metre swimming pool that has a deep end and a shallow end.
-Visitors can also take advantage of the teaching pool.
+Broughton Leisure Centre has installed a smart 25 metre swimming pool that has a deep end and a shallow end.
 Lifeguards are employed to ensure all swimmers are out of danger while having a splash a about.
 Changing rooms and showers are here to let swimmers get ready before and after a session in the pool.
-Irlham & Cadishead Leisure Centre is very close to Prince’s Park which is just off Liverpool Road.
-Princes Park Garden Centre and Training Hub are both around the corner from sports centre too.
-The venue can be accessed via tram and the most convenient station is Liverpool Road / Lathom Road.
+The best way to travel to Broughton Leisure Centre via public transport is to use the bus stop: Great Cheetham St West/Bury New Rd.

 Swinton and Pendlebury Leisure Centre is home to a top class 25m swimming pool.
 The facility employs lifeguards to watch over local swimmers to ensure they remain safe when in the water.
 Visitors can take advantage of the re-furbished changing rooms which make it possible for people to pop in before work or head out straight after a swim.
 The grassroots venue is accessible to wheelchair users, while there are disabled toilet facilities and a swimming pool hoist.
 If you’re coming by car there is a free car park which includes disabled bays.
 Cyclists have four cycle-racks to choose from.
 Swinton and Pendlebury Leisure Centre is located just off Destructor Road and Cromwell Road.
 If anyone is coming here on public transport, then head to either Station Road / Swinton Station tram or Swinton Overground.